 The next major settlement is Cunnamulla, 119 kilometres to the north.
 Just south of Cunnamulla check out the dwarf-like red sand dunes adorned with pines.
 If the winter rainfalls are sufficient, have the camera at the ready for a landscape ablaze with wildflowers.

-When all is done, head back to the Matilda Highway and head for Wyandra, 97 kilometres to the north.
+When done, head back to the Matilda Way and head for Wyandra, 97 kilometres to the north of Cunnamulla.
 The highway follows the route of the railway and it's the railway system that actually dictated where towns would be created.
 Wyandra was once a major water stop for steam engines that hauled wool and sheep to the marketplace.
-There are some great examples of early architecture and many of these have helped form a self-guided heritage trail.

 Charleville is a town that is worth some serious attention.
 It has a history featuring early cameleers, Cobb & Co., Qantas and the USAAF .
 It has one of Queensland's largest schools of the air and is a major home base for the Royal Flying Doctor Service, servicing towns as far away as Birdsville in the state's far south-west.
 Experience the amazing Cosmos Centre, a small observatory that introduces you to the world beyond.